CleanCLIP: Mitigating Data Poisoning Attacks in Multimodal Contrastive Learning: Setup

 \subsection{CleanCLIP}

 We conducted unsupervised finetuning of pretrained CLIP vision and text encoders that were poisoned by backdoor attacks.
 Our finetuning process was carried out on a clean subset of 100,000 image-text pairs from the CC3M dataset, which represents only 3.3\% of the pretraining data.
 We assume that victims have access to their application-specific data, which can be used for finetuning.
-By default, the models were finetuned for 10 epochs, using a batch size of 64, a learning rate of 0.00001, cosine scheduling with 50 warmup steps, and AdamW as the optimizer.
+By default, the models were finetuned for 10 epochs, using a batch size of 64, and an initial learning rate of 1e-5 with cosine scheduling and 50 warmup steps, and AdamW as the optimizer.

 For the self-supervised learning objective (CleanCLIP; Eq. \ref{eq:L_SS}), we created augmented versions of the image and text data.
 To create variations of the images, we used PyTorch \cite{pytorch} support for AutoAugment \cite{cubuk2019autoaugment}.
 For text augmentations, we used EDA \cite{wei2019eda}.
 Additionally, we set $\lambda_1 = 1$ and $\lambda_2 = 1$, unless specified otherwise.